KevinLetsTruck/nutrition-lab-system/ASSESSMENT_IMPROVEMENTS_SUMMARY.md

 - Fixed question numbering display

 ### 6. Seed Oil Questions Improvement
-- Reduced from 31 to 23 questions
+- Reduced from 31 to 19 questions (39% reduction)
 - Made questions subtle and non-leading
-- Removed direct questions about "seed oils"
+- Removed direct questions about "seed oils" or "vegetable oils"
+- Removed leading questions like:
+  - "Have you noticed improved digestion when avoiding seed oils?"
+  - "Do you notice changes in stool quality after eating foods high in vegetable oils?"
+  - "Do you get nauseous after eating foods cooked in vegetable oils?"
 - Integrated naturally into general health questions
-- Changed categories from SEED_OIL to appropriate health categories
+- Changed categories from SEED_OIL to appropriate health categories where possible

 ### 7. Duplicate Questions Removed
 1. **Heartburn/acid reflux** - kept only in ASSIMILATION